Last Updated on January 31, 2020

 Health insurance plans vary from carrier to carrier.
 Many offer some amount of coverage for infertility treatments.

-When it comes to determining how to afford IVF with insurance, keep in mind that many plans cover only some parts, but not all.
+When it comes to determining afford IVF with insurance, keep in mind that many plans cover only some parts, but not all.
 However, you can still take advantage of whatever coverage you can get, and then use one of the other IVF financing payment options to fill in the gap.

 What do plans typically cover?
 Some cover just the cost of diagnostic tests, and some cover limited treatment plus diagnostic tests.
 If you’re lucky, your plan will cover all costs (usually excluding medication).
 In some cases, a plan may only cover medication and nothing more.